Hierarchical Path-planning from Speech Instructions with Spatial Concept-based Topometric Semantic Mapping: Proposed Method: SpCoTMHP

 \subsection{Approximate inference for hierarchical path planning}

-Considering the strict inference of Eq.~(\ref{eq:spconavi-HP_detail3}), a double-forward backward calculation was executed.
-In this case, it is necessary to reduce the calculation cost to accelerate path planning, which is one of the purposes of this study.
-Therefore, we propose an algorithm to solve Eq.~(\ref{eq:spconavi-HP_detail3}): Algorithm~\ref{alg:planning} shows the hierarchical planning algorithm produced by SpCoTMHP.
+The strict inference of Eq.~(\ref{eq:spconavi-HP_detail3}) requires a double-forward backward calculation.
+In this case, reducing the calculation cost is necessary to accelerate path planning, which is one of the objectives of this study.
+Therefore, this paper proposes an algorithm to solve Eq.~(\ref{eq:spconavi-HP_detail3}).
+Algorithm~\ref{alg:planning} presents the hierarchical planning algorithm produced by SpCoTMHP.

-The concept is that path planning is divided into topological and metric levels, and the CaI is solved at each level.
+Path planning is divided into topological and metric levels, and the CaI is solved at each level.
 Metric-level planning assumes that the partial paths in each transition between places are solved in A$^{\star}$.
-The partial paths can be precomputed regardless of the speech instruction.
+The partial paths can be pre-computed regardless of the speech instruction.
 Topological-level planning is approximated concerning the probability distribution of $i_{e}$, assuming Markov transitions.
 Finally, the partial paths in each transition between places are integrated as a whole path.
-The metric and topological planning can influence each other.
+Metric and topological planning can influence each other.

 Path planning at the metric level (i.e., partial path $\mathbf{x}_{i_{e-1},i_{e}}$ when transitioning from $i_{e-1}$ to $i_{e}$) is described as follows: